lindegroup/autopkgr/README.md

     ![Schedule](doc-images/config_tab3.png)

-1. Set your automatic update checking preferences.
-Most people like to check about once per day.
+1. Set the schedule for automatically running recipes.
+Many people like to set this for once per day.

-    :warning: &nbsp; Only choose "Update all repos before each AutoPkg run" if you know and trust the authors of the recipes you subscribe to.
+    :warning: &nbsp; Selecting "Update all repos before each AutoPkg run" exposes you to some risk, and isn't generally recommended unless you unconditionally trust the contributors to the repos you subscribe to.

 1. Switch to the __Notifications__ tab.